anynines/a9s-cli-v2/Development.md

 ### Unit Tests
 The state of unit tests is currently very poor.

+Execute the unit tests:

+    make tests

+Or:

+    make test_failfast

 ### End to End Tests

 End-to-end testing can be done using the external Ruby/RSpec test suite located at `e2e-tests` directory.

+Ensure that you've setup everything is properly setup by running `a9s create cluster` at least once.

+Then execute:

+    cd e2s-tests
+    rspec

 ## Version Bump